fprime-community/fprime-fppm/docs/Quickstart-dev.md

 fprime-util new --component
 ```

 Lastly, you can add "config objects", which are files that users can utilize to configure your package.
-Config objects have certain syntax, and need to be specifically identified in the `package.yaml` file.
-Please reference the [config objects document](./ConfigObjects.md) for more information.
+Config objects are `fpp` files that configure your subtopology, components, or otherwise.
+They should be listed in your `package.yaml` under the `config_objects` key.

 ## Distribution